True-life confessions: Why the plot twist of ‘The Mandalorian’ web series made me cry

 Television has never been a big part of our family life.
 When the boys were younger, I enforced strict blackout on “the idiot box” and resolutely steered them towards our library shelves, or, alternatively, downstairs to play.
 Even after they grew older and acquired screens of their own, I sternly resisted any satellite, cable or digital subscriptions for the family.

 This year, however, the pandemic has rearranged our lives so thoroughly that I was compelled to relent.
-Now have a couple of streaming services and assemble ensemble to watch something in the evenings for an hour or so.
+Now we have a couple of streaming services and assemble ensemble to watch something in the evenings for an hour or so.
 Every Friday for the past two months, that has meant The Mandalorian.

 In today’s fractured era, the experience of coming together as a family to watch something together has a decidedly retro feel.
 But that perfectly suits The Mandalorian, which is glorious futuristic kitsch of the old school but taken to the zenith of 21st century technological possibilities: fantastically weird creatures, gleaming weaponry, really bad baddies, and endless platoons of gleaming stormtroopers to be mowed down by our heroes (it has been over 40 years since the movies began, and the Empire’s armour still crumples fatally with the slightest blow, even from a rock).
 The new series gleams with expense, but the actors are every bit as deliciously hammy as in the original trilogy.